 Truck accidents can be devastating.
 With the overwhelming weight of these vehicles and the speed at which they travel, a car that collides with a truck can be subject to serious damage.
 Victims of injury caused by truck accidents should consider their legal options.
-If negligence had a part in the accident, the victim could be compensated for the impact.
-If you have been in a truck accident, it is important to discuss your legal situation with an attorney.
 If you have lost a loved one, it is important to discuss filing a wrongful death claim.
-Our firm can help assess your case and represent your needs.
+Our truck accident lawyers can help assess your case and represent your needs.
 Timian & Fawcett, LLC handles personal injury claims across Maryland and Washington D.C.
 For a free consultation with an effective law firm, contact Timian & Fawcett, LLC.

 What factors lead to truck accidents?